Tsonga language

-Tsonga (/'(t)sQNg@/ (T)SONG-gə) or Xitsonga as an endonym (also known as Changana in Mozambique), is a Bantu language spoken by the Tsonga people of South Africa and Mozambique.
+Tsonga (/'(t)sQNg@/ (T)SONG-gə), or Xitsonga (/ʃiˈtsɒŋ.gə/ shee-TSONG-gə) as an endonym (also known as Changana in Mozambique), is a Bantu language spoken by the Tsonga people of South Africa and Mozambique.
 It is mutually intelligible with Tswa and Ronga and the name "Tsonga" is often used as a cover term for all three, also sometimes referred to as Tswa-Ronga.
 The Xitsonga language has been standardised as a written language.

 Tsonga is an official language of the Republic of South Africa, and under the name Shangani it is recognised as an official language in the Constitution of Zimbabwe.
 All Tswa-Ronga languages are recognised in Mozambique.
 It is not official in Eswatini (formerly known as Swaziland).

 History

 The first records of studies of Xitsonga by Europeans go back the Swiss missionary, Henri-Alexandre Junod, who between the years 1890 and 1920 hypothesised that the Xitsonga language (which he called the Thonga language) consolidated itself in Mozambique before the 1400s.
 In his own words, Junod states the following:

 My conclusion is then that the Thonga language was already-spoken by the primitive occupants of the country more than 500 years ago and that, together with a certain number of customs, it formed the great bond which bound the Thonga clans together in past centuries.

 Further studies were carried out by Junod and other Swiss missionaries such as Henri Berthoud and Ernest Creux, who began work on a standard written language, which they called Shigwamba.
-The term was however unfamiliar to many of the speakers, and was later replaced with Thonga/Tsonga.Other Swiss missionaries working alongside Tsonga people translated the Christian Bible from English and Sesotho into Tsonga.
+The term was however unfamiliar to many of the speakers, and was later replaced with Thonga/Tsonga.
+Other Swiss missionaries working alongside Tsonga people translated the Christian Bible from English and Sesotho into Tsonga.

 In 1996, the language was officially recognized as Xitsonga within the Constitution of South Africa (Act 108 of 1996), which declared it an official language of the nation.
 The standardization of the Xitsonga language has since strengthened the position of language as a medium for communication.